 Many people with depression say that their symptoms are often worse first thing each day.
-Also, with depression, it is common to develop physical symptoms such as headaches, palpitations, chest pains, and general aches.
+Also, with depression, it is common to develop physical symptoms such as headaches, the sensation of having a 'thumping heart' (palpitations), chest pains, and general aches.

 Some people consult a doctor at first because they have a physical symptom such as chest pains.
 They are concerned that they may have a physical problem such as a heart condition when it is actually due to depression.
 Depression is in fact quite a common cause of physical symptoms.
 See separate leaflet called Depression for more details.